Driving concerns — when it's not safe anymore and how to know

 Recognizing the Signs

-The close calls are usually the first thing you notice.
+Close calls are the most reliable early warning.
 Someone pulls out in front of your parent and they didn't see them.
 Your parent has to swerve or brake hard to avoid a collision.
 If this happens once or twice over years, it's probably just the randomness of driving.
 If it's happening every other month, that's different.
 Your parent didn't see the car.
 That's a visual processing issue or a judgment issue.
 Either way, that matters.

 Getting lost on familiar routes is another piece of the puzzle.
 Your parent drives to the grocery store they've been going to for thirty years and somehow ends up three neighborhoods over.
 When they call you confused, they don't know how it happened.
 They don't remember making the turn that took them off the right street.
 This suggests that the automatic knowledge, the part of driving that used to run in the background, is no longer reliable.
 If they have to consciously think about every turn and they're still getting lost, you're watching someone lose the ability to drive safely.

 Slower reactions are real too.
 You notice your parent takes longer to brake.
 Their grip on the wheel is tighter, like they're concentrating harder.
 They're not relaxed behind the wheel the way they used to be.
-Sometimes this is fine—a more careful approach to driving can actually be safer.
+Sometimes this is fine; a more careful approach to driving can actually be safer.
 But sometimes it means they're struggling to process information quickly enough.
 The car ahead stops suddenly and by the time your parent's brain registers it and tells their foot to move, they're already too close.
+The National Highway Traffic Safety Administration reports that older drivers are overrepresented in angle crashes and left-turn crashes, which are directly tied to gaps in processing speed and visual scanning.

 The Conversation Nobody Wants

 You have to acknowledge all of this in the conversation.
 You can't just say "you're not safe, you need to stop driving" and expect them to hear anything after that.
-You need to say something like, "I know how much your independence matters to you, and I know how much this drives you.
+Say something like, "I know how much your independence matters to you, and I know how much this means.
 I also know that I care about you and I care about everyone on the road, and I'm seeing some things that worry me."
-Then you describe what you've seen.
+Then describe what you've seen.
 Specific instances.
 Not "you're a bad driver."
 Concrete moments: the time you ran the red light, the time you got lost going to the store, the time someone called to say you hit their mailbox.

 What Comes After Driving Stops

-But driving is not the same thing as independence.
+Driving is not the same thing as independence, though.
 It's one way to accomplish independence.
 When driving stops, independence doesn't have to stop with it.
-There are other ways to be mobile.
 Taxis and ride-sharing services.
 A family member who picks you up.
 A volunteer driver program run through a local senior center.
+The Administration for Community Living funds Area Agencies on Aging across the country, many of which offer transportation assistance programs specifically for older adults who can no longer drive.
 Using these services feels dependent to your parent at first.
 They're used to being the one who drives.
 But slowly, many people settle into it.
 They might enjoy being driven by someone who cares about them.
 They might appreciate not having to focus on traffic.
 They might discover that connection matters more than control.

 The loss is real, though.
 You can't skip over it or pretend it doesn't matter.
 Your parent is genuinely losing something.
 Acknowledging that openly helps them move through it faster than pretending everything is fine and they should just accept it.
 They need to feel heard about what they're losing before they can adjust to what comes next.